Imperial-Planetary-Robotics-Lab/IPRL_Merch_2024-25/FAQ.md

 - Access to various basic electronics components (resistors, capacitors, fasteners, sensors etc.)
 - Many events, especially the beginner 101 courses and novice 102 courses
 - Year run projects, led by @Ryusei for IPRL and @Martin for SSL, (dm them for more info!)

+## When are you open?
+We're open whenever the department is open (7am - midnight).
+However, committee members are usually there somewhere from 10am - 6pm (maybe even later during deadline weeks)
 ___
+# Lab Access

 ## How do I join ICRS?
 You just need to buy the membership [here](https://www.imperialcollegeunion.org/shop/csp/robotics/robotics-membership-24-25) and complete the induction in discord!